SzymBrodz/paper-soccer/README.md

 # Paper Soccer
-Classic school game implemented using PyGame implemented to test min-max algorithm in  the AI player.
+Classic school game implemented using PyGame implemented to test min-max and q-learning algorithm for the AI player.